Barbados Car Rental Guide

 All car rental companies have their own set of rules and regulations.
 Therefore you should inform yourself before signing for the rental upon collecting the car in Barbados.

-If the vehicle you have ordered is unavailable for whatever reason, you’ll be given another similar car from the same class.
-If no cars are available in the class you choose, they will offer you an upgrade to a car in a higher class to what is available.
+If the vehicle you have reserved is unavailable for whatever reason, you can choose a similar car from the same class.
+If none are available in the type you wish, they will offer you an upgrade to a higher grade to what is possible.

 Barbados Driving Tips